runemadsen/runemadsen-2012/writings/printing-code/lecture-form.md

 The red shape is a very simple collection of polygon, but it still holds tremendous value in its meaning.

+	SHOW: You can plot the points yourself manually, or put them in a loop!

 Computational vs. Organic Form
 ------------------------------